citp/privacy-policy-historical/f/fe/fee/feedio.net.md

 ##### QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at support@bookmail.org or by mail at FreeOpenLibrary [700 Carpenters Crossing Folcroft Pennsylvania USA 19032-2011]
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) or by mail at FreeOpenLibrary [700 Carpenters Crossing Folcroft Pennsylvania USA 19032-2011]